How to grow California poppy

 Californian poppies are technically short-lived perennials but are grown as annuals in the UK.
-They were discovered in the early 19th Century and are named after the naturalist Dr Johann Friedrich Eschscholz.
+The botanical name of this plant, Eschscholzia californica, applied in the early 19th Century, references the naturalist Dr Johann Friedrich Eschscholtz.
 They are native to Mexico and the south of the USA and are the official state flowers of California.

 California poppies are easy to grow from seed and are useful for growing in hot, dry spots where the soil is poor – they do well in coastal, exposed and gravel gardens.
 Their flowers lack nectar but are rich in pollen and attract a wide range of bees.
 They will readily self seed but rarely become a nuisance.
 If the winter is mild, seeds sown the previous year may flower again the following spring.